tigoe/SoundExamples/docs/midi.md

 Browse the reference links below, then try either the [MIDI USB](midiusb.md), [MIDI Bluetooth](midi-ble.md), [MIDI Serial](midi-serial.md), or [MIDI using VS1053](midi-vs1053.md) examples to try it out.

+## Converting from one  MIDI Approach to Another

+All of the MIDI examples in this repository are written so that it should be relatively easy to convert from one MIDI form to another.
+The MIDI command functions are separated from the main loop function that you can swap one approach for another with little code change.

 ## MIDI References

 The full MIDI protocol is detailed on the [MIDI Manufacturers' Association page](https://www.midi.org).